samply/blaze/DEVELOPMENT.md

 ### Using a Local Build Environment

-* install at least Java 11.
-Java 17 is preferred
+* install Java 17
+* install nodejs v18
 * install Clojure by following this [guide](https://clojure.org/guides/install_clojure)
 * install Make
 * run `make uberjar` to create the uberjar that will be available under the `target` directory
 * run `docker build .` to build the Docker image

+## Working with IntelliJ

+* install Cursive plugin
+* run `make uberjar` once before importing Blaze into IntelliJ in order to prepare all Deps projects
+* open the Blaze folder

 ## Developing Blaze